Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 1. With the card powered off, install the QSPI daughter card.

 2. Power on the board.
-Run modified version of versal TCL from "Loading Petalinux images on Veral Board using JTAG" section, to ensure U-boot is running and also to have Boot.BIN copied to DDR location.
+Run modified version of Versal Tcl from the :ref:`loading-petalinux-images-versal-board-using-jtag` section, to ensure that U-Boot is running and also to have Boot.BIN copied to DDR location.

 3. At the U-Boot stage, when the message **Hit any key to stop autoboot:** appears, hit any key, then run the following commands to flash the images on the QSPI daughter card: